Lorong 1 Geylang Bus Terminal

 In 2013, the existing SSB facilities, including the bus stop for CSS routes built in 1975, were demolished as part of road widening works along Sims Avenue.

-Future Bus Interchange
+Future Kallang Bus Interchange

-In August 2022, a “proposed bus interchange” next to Kallang MRT Station was featured in a map in the site of an upcoming HDB Build-to-Order flat in the Kallang/Whampoa area, scheduled to be open for bookings from November 2022.
+In August 2022, a “proposed bus interchange” next to Kallang MRT Station was featured on a map in the site of an upcoming HDB Build-to-Order flat in the Kallang/Whampoa area, scheduled to be open for bookings from November 2022.
 This was later revealed to be part of the Kallang Horizon BTO Project by Minister for National Development, Desmond Lee, in a Facebook post.

-This bus interchange will replace the existing Lorong 1 Geylang Bus Terminal after its completion.
+Kallang Bus Interchange will replace the existing Lorong 1 Geylang Bus Terminal after its completion.

 Bus Services: